Whispres/NN-chatbot-wiki/Development-Environment-Setup.md

 ## Operating System Compatibility
 NN-chatbot is built in Java and Python with no specific  operating system (OS) formatting.
 The program is designed to be universally compatible with any OS platform, but has only been validated in Windows.

-Volunteers interested in OS platform validation are needed and appreciated!
-Review the contribution guidelines in the CONTRIBUTING.md file.
+Volunteers interested in OS platform validation are needed.
+Review the contribution guidelines in the CONTRIBUTING.md file for more information.
 To report compatibility errors, open an issue on the NN-Chatbot Github page [here](https://github.com/LunarWatcher/NN-chatbot/issues).

 ## Chatbot Prerequisites
 Click on the program name to be redirected to the respective download/installation page.